emirdemirel/ASA_ICASSP2021/README.md

 * Modify ```KALDI_ROOT``` in  ```a2l/path.sh``` according to where your Kaldi installation is.

-* Navigate to working directory
+* Navigate to working directory and activate the environment.
 ```
 cd 'dir-of-this-repository'/a2l
+conda activate mirex2020_ED
 ```

 * Set variables: